puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 ### {{% param sectionnumber %}}.1.1: Publish-subscribe durable messaging system

 Apache Kafka is a durable messaging system which uses the publish-subscribe pattern for data exchange.
-Components publish events to a *topic* and subscribed components will get notified with said event whenever a new message is published. *Topics* represent a datastream which holds a stream of data in temporal order.
+Components publish events to a *topic* and subscribed components will get notified with said event whenever a new message is published. *Topics* represent a data stream which holds a stream of data in temporal order.
 Applications can send and process records to or from a *topic*.
 A *record* is a byte array that can store any object in any format.
 A *record* has four attributes, *key* and *value* are mandatory, and the other attributes, *timestamp* and *headers* are optional.
 The value can be whatever needs to be sent.

 There are four important parts of any Kafka system: